 Bacon vs Pancetta

-In many cultures, meat from pig is a great source of food and pork is the generic name for pig meat.
-For those who do not consume pork frequently, or are from a part of the world where pig meat is eaten less frequently remain confused between names that are given to various cuts of pork.
+The difference between bacon and pancetta can be observed in the cuts, the method of preparation of each meat type, and the flavour.
+In many cultures, pork, which is the generic name for the meat from a pig, is a great source of food.
+For those who do not consume pork frequently, or are from a part of the world where pig meat is eaten less frequently, remain confused between the names that are given to various cuts of pork.
 Bacon is the meat from one part of the animal that is most popular in all parts of the world.
-Pancetta is also meat from pig, and is a common name in Italy.
+Pancetta is also a meat from a pig, and is a common name in Italy.
 However, despite being called Italian bacon, there are some differences that will be talked about in this article.

-Bacon and pancetta are pork products that look similar, also have a similar taste.
+Bacon and pancetta are pork products that look similar and also have a similar taste.
 No wonder then that there are people in Italy that use these words interchangeably.
-However, both have distinct features and differences in the way they are prepared justifying different names.
+However, both have distinct features and differences in the way they are prepared and thus, justifying different names.
 If you take a closer look at the pieces of bacon and pancetta, you will realize that they come from the belly of the animal.
 Similarities do not end here as both pancettas as well as bacon gets cured for a long time period.
-They are not dishes or recipes, mind you, and need to be cooked by baking, steaming or grilling before they can be eaten.
+They are not dishes or recipes, mind you, and need to be cooked by baking, steaming, or grilling before they can be eaten.

 What is the difference between Bacon and Pancetta?